ocboogie/enimate/README.md

 mathematical animation engine created by [3Blue1Brown](https://www.youtube.com/@3blue1brown).
-Doing motion design as a hobby, I was amazed by the power of Manim, so I wanted to create something similar but with a different goals.
+Doing motion design as a hobby, I was amazed by the power of Manim, so I wanted to create something similar but with different goals.

 ### Goals